iGEM-Engineering/iGEM-DBTL-bootcamp/1_design/1_design.md

 ### Getting started: Biochemical reactions

-Constuitive gene expression is the simplest gene expression to model: at all times gene expression is on at the same rate (this is of course an oversimplification to reality, but that's part of modeling!).
+Constuitive gene expression is the simplest gene expression to model.
+At all times gene expression is on at the same rate (this is of course an oversimplification to reality, but that's part of modeling!).

 <center>
 <figure>